chat bubble headphones

 What if your cancer is undiagnosed?

-We can’t cover undiagnosed conditions.
+We’re sorry but we can’t cover undiagnosed conditions.
 So, we won’t be able to cover you for cancer if you’re in the middle of a diagnosis.
-We will, however, be able to cover you for other pre-existing medical conditions or issues on your trip.
-You just wouldn’t be covered for any treatment or costs relating to the undiagnosed health condition.
+We may be able to cover you for other diagnosed pre-existing medical conditions or issues on your trip.
+However, you won’t be covered for costs relating to your undiagnosed cancer.

 Is a GHIC card enough to cover you when travelling if you have cancer?